 Click Apply to implement the changes made.
 To delete an entry in the Static Unicast Forwarding Table, click the corresponding X under the Delete heading.

 Multicast Forwarding

 The following figure and table describe how to set up Multicast Forwarding on the Switch.
-Open the Forwarding Filtering folder and click on the Multicast Forwarding link to see the entry screen below:
+To view this window click, Configuration > Forwarding Filtering > Multicast Forwarding: